TaylorChyi/glancy-backend/README.md

 Place this file at `/etc/systemd/system/glancy-backend.service` on the server, run `sudo systemctl daemon-reload` and `sudo systemctl enable --now glancy-backend.service`.
 The deployment workflow expects this service name when restarting the application.
+Create an `.env` file beside the service with `DB_PASSWORD` and any API keys.
+Logs will be written to `backend.log` under the working directory and can also be viewed using `journalctl -u glancy-backend.service`.

 ## Running Tests